 Unfortunately, this one crapped out on me after two days, right as my family was taking a trip to Gatlinburg for a family reunion.
 Oops.

 Okay, another LG Revolution to replace the one that broke after two days.
 I sure hope that doesn’t happen again…

 Sadly, the LG Revolution was a bit too shoddy for its own good.
 The device got super slow super quickly, and I had to deal with it for years.
 It was one of the first 4G phones, yes, but I’d have been better off waiting with a 3G one, I think.

 But I didn’t know any of that at the time!
 It was my first smartphone; the first device where I could use the internet, look up facts, and even chat on IRC anywhere in the world.
-I didn’t know that all smartphones weren’t like this; I wouldn’t know until my next phone over two years later.
+I didn’t know that all smartphones weren’t like this, weren’t slow and buggy and sometimes wouldn’t connect to internet for no reason; I wouldn’t know until my next phone over two years later.